Swimming Pools & Home Insurance: Liability, Costs & Requirements

 Find your best options in less than 2 minutes

-How a Pool Affects Your Home Insurance Premiums
+How a Pool Affects Your Home Insurance Premiums in 2026

 Inground Pools vs. Above Ground: The Cost Difference

 Above ground pools carry a lower risk profile.
 They're generally less expensive to replace, and some are classified as personal property rather than permanent structures.
-That said, they still carry meaningful liability risk and will likely push your premiums upward — just by a smaller margin.
+That said, they still carry meaningful liability risk and will likely push your premiums upward, just by a smaller margin.

 Pool Type Coverage Classification Typical Premium Impact

-Inground Other Structures (Coverage B) 10–25% increase
+Inground Other Structures (Coverage B) 10% to 25% increase

 Above Ground (permanent) Other Structures (Coverage B) Moderate increase